tbonnabaud/expressinhost_web/README.md

 5. Computing similarity between input and output
 6. Generating speed and rank profiles

-# Frontend
+# User interface

-The frontend is built with Vue.js and includes these key components:
+The interface is built with Vue.js and includes these key components:

 ## Tuning Form